 Upon graduation, UC San Diego students with an Accounting minor will be prepared for positions with accounting functions in a plethora of commercial, non-profit and governmental organizations.
 Graduates pursuing careers not directly related to accounting will still encounter common accounting practices, and an Accounting minor will add valued knowledge to their initial employment.

-The accounting minor will consist of seven courses that cover the key accounting principles, processes and applications.
+The accounting minor consists of seven courses that cover the key accounting principles, processes and applications.

 Required courses include two lower division courses and five upper division courses:

 - MGT 4 or ECON 4: Financial Accounting (It is stongly recommended to take MGT4/ ECON4: Financial Accounting before MGT5: Managerial Accounting.)